roonle/EWU-CSCD379-2020-Winter/Assignment.md

 - A link to your published web site. https://webrle90.azurewebsites.net
 - A screenshot showing the Azure Resource Group with all resources.
 AzureResourceGroup.jpg included in solution
-- A screenshot showing the release pipeline that did the deployment.
+- A screenshot showing the release pipeline that did the deployment. pipeline1 and pipeline2.jpg included in solution
 - Updated build pipeline yaml file.

 ## Documentation